CandyToyBox/MusicToken/README.md

 - Unique listeners tracking
 - Transparent transaction history

-## Moving to Production
+## Best Practices for Production

-When moving to a production environment:

-1. Switch from Base Sepolia Testnet to Base Mainnet
+1. **Gas Management**:
-2. Implement proper wallet management for gas fees
+   - Implement proper gas estimation before transactions
-3. Set up monitoring for transaction success and failures
+   - Set appropriate gas limits to avoid transaction failures

-4. Configure alerts for contract interactions
+2. **Error Handling**:
+   - Add robust error handling for blockchain transactions
+   - Implement retry mechanisms for failed transactions

+3. **Moving to Mainnet**:
+   - When ready for production, switch from Base Sepolia to Base Mainnet
+   - Update the chain configuration in the ThirdWeb client
+   - Ensure you have real ETH for transaction fees

 ## Troubleshooting